Efficient Estimation of Structural Models via Sieves: Our Sieve-Based Efficient Estimator

 For any given $\theta \in \Theta$, we aim to maximize the following function with respect to $p$

-where $\ell_n$ denotes the log-likelihood corresponding to $n$ i.i.d. observations and $\|\cdot\|_2$ is the Euclidean norm.
-Suppose that $Y_1, \ldots, Y_n$ are i.i.d. observations, taking values in $\Re^{d_2}$.
+where $\ell_n$ denotes the log-likelihood corresponding to $n$ i.i.d. observations and $\|\cdot\|_2$ is the Euclidean norm of a vector.
+Suppose $Y_1, \ldots, Y_n$ are i.i.d. observations, taking values in $\Re^{d_2}$.
 We assume that the likelihood function in \eqref{eq-obj} can be written as

 where $f$ is a function defined on $\Re^{d_2} \times \Re^{d_1}$.
 For simplicity, we assume that $d_2 = 1$.
 In this context, $f(y, p)$ is actually the log density function of $Y_i$.